God Help Us

 – The Urantia Book

-By maintaining sincere, unbroken communion with God through sincere contemplation, prayer, and worship, you widen the spiritual channels along which the divine gifts of love, grace, and new life can flow into your heart, mind, and soul.
+By maintaining sincere, unbroken communion with God through sincere contemplation, prayer, and worship, we widen the spiritual channels along which the divine gifts of love, grace, and new life can flow into our hearts, minds, and souls.